 Applications are reviewed the week following the application due date.
 Admission and scholarship decisions will be made to curate this year’s cohort, and decision notifications will be sent to all participants via email.

-The program runs in a one week in-person modular format.
+The program runs in a one week in-person format.
 In addition, there will be a one-on-coaching session for each participant.
-View the full schedule here.
+View a full sample schedule.

-As part of our commitment to the nonprofit sector, the Programs in Social Enterprise at Columbia Business School Executive Education offer three types of tuition assistance.
+As part of our commitment to the nonprofit sector, the Tamer Center for Social Enterprise Executive Education offers three types of tuition assistance.
 Though tuition assistance is not guaranteed, we do our best to provide financial support whenever possible.
 Applicants can only receive one form of tuition assistance; they cannot be combined.
 Upon acceptance to the program, applicants will be notified of the amount of tuition assistance they are being awarded.

 In addition to the full criteria listed on the tuition assistance guidelines download, please note the following: